hariharan0493/Task2_Submission/Base_ML/Level_1_ResNet/README.md

 * **Data Structuring:** Manually organizing CIFAR-10 batches into the `./data/cifar-10-batches-py/` directory was critical to ensure PyTorch correctly recognized the local dataset without triggering an automated download.
 * **Resource Management:** Balancing the batch size at 64 was necessary to maximize the utilization of the T4 GPU while staying within strict memory constraints.
 * **Workflow Persistence:** Developing a programmatic pipeline to export the trained model (`model_weights.pth`), the classification report, and performance plots ensures that all experimental results are captured and portable for GitHub documentation.

+# Level 1: ResNet Implementation

+## How to Run
+1. **Platform**: It is highly recommended to run this project on **Google Colab** to utilize GPU acceleration.
+2. **Data Preparation**:
+   - Ensure the CIFAR-10 dataset is placed in the following directory structure: `.data/cifar-10-batches-py/`.
+3. **Execution**:
+   - Upload `code/ResNet.ipynb` to Google Colab.
+   - Run the cells sequentially, ensuring the path to your `.data/` folder is correctly mapped in the notebook.
+4. **Model Weights**:
+   - The trained model weights are provided in `model_weights/model_weights.pth` for evaluation and testing.